google/benchmark/README.md

 For Ubuntu and Debian Based System

-First make sure you have git and cmake installed (If not please install it)
+First make sure you have git and cmake installed (If not please install them)

 ```
-sudo apt-get install git
-sudo apt-get install cmake
+sudo apt-get install git cmake
 ```

 Now, let's clone the repository and build it